General Dragon Boat Questions

 How many paddlers are on a team?

 Generally, 18-20 paddlers sit two paddlers per row.
-This year we are limiting the number of paddlers to 18 per race.
+This year we are limiting the number of paddlers to 18 per race (BCS Teams are permitted to have 20 paddlers).
 A steersperson stands in the rear of the boat and uses a long steering oar.
 A drummer sits on the front of the boat and beats out the cadence of the strokes.
 For this event, the steersperson, drummer, paddles, life jackets and dragon boats will be provided for you.
 This is a co-ed event.
 All teams must have a minimum of 8 women.
 No all male teams will be allowed.

 What are the skill requirements?